Camino Português: The Complete Guide (2026)

 In Portugal

-- Francesinha: Porto’s famous beer-soaked meat sandwich with a spicy sauce.
+- Francesinha: Porto’s famous beer-soaked meat sandwich with a spicy sauce and a bajillion calories.
 A genuine Porto institution.

 - Bacalhau (salt cod): Portugal’s national obsession.
-Said to have 365 different recipes.
-Try it grilled with olive oil and potatoes.
+Allegedly there are 365 different recipes for it – one for each day of the year.
+I’d recommend trying it simply grilled with olive oil and potatoes.

 In Galicia (Spain)

 - Caldo gallego: Galician white bean and greens soup.
-Perfect pilgrim fuel.
+Perfect pilgrim fuel after a long day.

-- Tarta de Santiago: Almond cake marked with the Cross of Saint James.
-Eat it in Santiago — you’ve earned it.
+- Tarta de Santiago: Almond cake marked with the Cross of Saint James – I like having a slice in Santiago to celebrate the end of my journey.

-- Albariño wine: Galicia’s signature white wine — crisp, mineral, seafood-perfect.
+- Albaríño wine: Galicia’s signature white wine – crisp, mineral, and perfect with seafood.

 Unmissable Highlights of the Camino Português